 Everyone's dead and there's no hope.
-It's a premise that Dan Pinchbeck approaches with surprising positivity.
-Pinchbeck, creator of Dear Esther, is currently at work on a post-apocalyptic survival game, Everybody's Gone To The Rapture, and his GDC talk took us through some of design principles behind it - starting with the notion that if the world has ended, at least things can't get much worse.
+It's a premise that Dan Pinchbeck approached with surprising positivity.
+Pinchbeck created post-apocalyptic survival game Everybody's Gone to the Rapture, and his GDC talk How to Build a Better Apocalypse took us through some of design principles behind it—starting with the notion that if the world has ended, at least things can't get much worse.

 In this genre, Pinchbeck pointed out, you're surrounded by traces of the world, but “its loss is permanent and cannot be reclaimed.”
 There is a loss of life, society, comfort, hope, and the basic means of survival.
 Your life is not merely altered by this event - it's reduced, without the chance of being rebuilt.
 The story takes a highly personal angle, with no possibility of global action.

 “You're basically dead and trying to eke out as much time as possible,” says Pinchbeck.
 “The world's ending, so there are no heroics any more.
 It flips our normal understanding on its head.
 So why is this bleakness so appealing?”

 Pinchbeck argues it's because here in this desolate setting is where design and gameplay fuse holistically.

 For example, the norm of post-apocalyptic gameplay is isolation.
 Even in games with other players, like Day Z, the last thing you want to do is meet another player.
 That's because the struggle isn't to kill in these games—it's to survive, no matter how grindy or mundane that seems.
 In Half-Life 2, you may be struggling to kill an enemy at the top of a tower, but in Day Z you're struggling to get a can of beans.
 This is great for designers, as they need less AI, fewer characters, less expensive rendering and because every encounter is suddenly imbued with significance, from its rarity alone.
 In Day Z, the incentives are towards avoidism and silence.